COMMONLY ASKED QUESTIONS FOR FAMILIES

 Payment to au pairs can be arranged between the girl and families.
 Most girls prefer payment weekly cash in hand or deposited in their Bank accounts.
 An invoice from Genki families for our service will be sent out within 2 weeks of placement and should be paid immediately.

 Au pairs and demi pairs are entitled to holidays and public holidays.
 Girls must give families at least 2 weeks notice of any holidays you intend to do.
 They are entitled to a public holiday but must check with the family first if they are needed you any part of the day.They must make up these hours during the week.
 They are also entitled to free time during their schedule.
 They may wish to do whatever they wish during their free time, spend time in their room, go out,meet friends etc.

 What happens if we are not happy with our au pair?

 We will try to resolve the issue first.
 This is often due to miscommunication or not receiving a detailed schedule.
 Please understand our girls are here on a cultural and language exchange.
 Their level of English may vary so please be patient and treat them with respect.
 It is normal for girls to take 2-4 weeks to settle into a family home.
 Both the au pair and the family must allow for at least 2 weeks notice and transition time if the contract is to be dissolved.
 In emergency situations we will move au pairs immediately.

 Why do you only supply Japanese girls?

 Communication is the key to a successful placement for both the au pair and family.
-Girls must communicate with their families before before they contact us and speak directly to their host mother or father if they have an issues.
+Girls must communicate with their families before they contact us and speak directly to their host mother or father if they have an issue.
 Families must check regularly their au pairs are happy.